Consensys/linea-token-list/README.md

 git checkout -b feat/<token-name>
 ```

 2. Fill out the [./json/linea-goerli-token-shortlist.json](./json/linea-goerli-token-shortlist.json) with your token's information.
+Make sure you adhere to the [guidelines](#guidelines).

 Example: